 Apply hypothesis tests for means, variances, and proportions, and interpret the results.

 Define, determine applicability, and apply paired-comparison parametric hypothesis tests and interpret the results.

-Define, determine applicability, and apply chi-square tests and interpret the results.
+Define, determine applicability, apply chi-square tests, and interpret the results.

-Define, determine applicability, and apply ANOVAs and interpret the results.
+Define, determine applicability, apply ANOVAs, and interpret the results.

 vii.
 Contingency Tables